dan-code/qrat/README.md

-# QRAT

-QRAT - QR Authentication Tool
+# QRAT- QR Authentication Tool

 QRAT is a Linux implementation of the <a href="https://www.grc.com/sqrl/sqrl.htm">SQRL protocol</a>.
 In its initial stages it is intended as an offline authentication tool to login into a local Linux machine.